zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Glossary.rst

    perhaps unfulfilled trade orders; in other cases more complex relationships may be stored inside of accounts.
--  **Proof of work**: one important property of a block in Bitcoin, Ethereum and many other crypto-ledgers is that the hash of the block must be smaller than some target value.
+-  **Proof of work**: one important property of a block in Bitcoin, Expanse and many other crypto-ledgers is that the hash of the block must be smaller than some target value.
 The reason this is necessary is that in a decentralized system anyone can produce blocks, so in order to prevent the network from being flooded with blocks, and to